Best Sites to Upload Art 2025 [Artist Guide To Posting Art Online]

 In my opinion, sharing your work with others online is absolutely worth it.

-It doesn’t matter if you just got started with creating art or if you’re already into it for a couple of years.
+It doesn’t matter if you just started creating art or if you’re already into it for a couple of years.
 It doesn’t matter how advanced your skills are or if you’re still trying things out.
-And it doesn’t matter what genre of art you’re in either!
+And it doesn’t matter what genre of art you are in!

 Eventually, you’ll gain more confidence in your art and be able to build an audience.
-You can start promoting your artworks and maybe even get in touch with potential buyers.
+You can start promoting your artwork and even get in touch with potential buyers.

 One other thing you might worry about is, ‘What if people don’t like my work?’
 Chances are you already caught yourself thinking, ‘Why is my picture not getting as many likes as XY’s picture?’